olvaffe/olv-notes/graphics/ui/font.md

 - on HiDPI, things are easier
   - we want to double the sizes of UI elements and fonts first
   - `gsettings set org.gnome.desktop.interface scaling-factor 2` for gnome
+    - not working on wayland
+    - use sway output scale instead
   - many guides online
 - at ~150dpi, things are harder
   - UI elements are a bit small but OK